Welcome.

 Surely, Master Baig would take over now.
 He knew the Epics by heart.
 No matter how far beneath him this argument was, he wouldn’t risk anyone else misquoting them.

+“It is written,” Yadleen blustered.
 She wracked her memory for the precise phrasing.
 However, scripture had never been her strong suit.
-All the passages that leapt to mind were paraphrases in necromantic texts, not quotes from the Epics themselves.

 Rajeev studied her with cold disdain.
 “No, it isn’t.
 The opposite, actually.
 Third Scroll of Samprati, Verses Four Hundred Seven through Four Hundred Nine: ‘For the Chorus sings above the refrain of mortals, and only their music shall reverberate in your bones.
 The melodies of kings are vainglory, and the songs of emperors are but a passing thing.
 Who are you, Beast of the Silence, to think your music greater than the gods?’”

 Yadleen’s cheeks burned.
 That last line was an unnecessary slap in the face.
 Worse, Master Baig wasn’t stepping in to correct him.
-“You’re making that up,” she said lamely.
+“You’re making that up.”

 “Am I?
 Let’s check.”
 Rajeev’s eyes raked the dark walls of the office.
 “Babaji, you do keep the Epics handy, don’t you?
 Every pious Ātapararan should.
 All of us in the Empire do, at least.”